bssw-psip/ptc-catalog/catalog/CommunityBuilding.md

 # Build a Local Community of Practice

+## Target

-**Target**: Build a local community around your software project.
+Build a local community around your software project.

+## User Story

-**User Story**: As an individual software contributor I want to build a community so that I can network and share projects and ideas.
+As an individual software contributor I want to build a community so that I can network and share projects and ideas.

 ## Card(s)